-12 well as the fact that the deceased person served in a zone in
+12 well as the fact that the deceased person served in a zone in war during or in which the person served.

 (2) A deceased individual who served at any time during the individual's life and whose separation from service was honorable, whether by discharge or otherwise, or who, at the time of death, was continuing in service after the cessation of the war, armed conflict, campaign or state or condition of honorably discharged or relieved from service.